-As mentioned in the previous section, a major stumbling block for programme implementation in the 2010-2011 period has been the absence of an officially endorsed national strategic plan and operational plan, which ended in 2010, and was subsequently not revised.
+As mentioned in the previous section, a major stumbling block for programme implementation has been the absence of an officially endorsed national strategic plan and operational plan.
 Without the overall guidance of a commonly agreed HIV/AIDS policy, the national response has remained scattered and ad-hoc, with most HIV-related interventions taking place in the context of other existing public health policies and strategies, without having a clear, specific vision on comprehensive HIV prevention, care, treatment and support.